Common Name: Flamingo Flower, Tail Flower, Painted Tongue Plant

 Anthurium does best when they receive lots of bright indirect light.
 The more light the better for these tropical houseplants.
 Increasing indirect light will allow the plant to grow large leaves and bloom throughout the year.

-Wait to water your Anthurium until the top couple of inches of the soil are dry.
+Wait to water your anthurium until the top couple of inches of the soil is dry.
 You don't want to let all of the soil completely dry out, so water when the soil towards the bottom of the pot is still damp.

 When you do water, make sure to completely soak the soil until the water drains through the holes in the pot.